Find a Good Camp Kitchen Knife

 Since most camping families don’t have a lot of packing space, they should find a good mid-size, general-purpose, camp kitchen knife that can easily cut most meat, fruits, vegetables, and bread.
 This camp kitchen knife should be long enough to cut large melons, strong enough to cut cabbages & hard root vegetables, and sharp enough to thinly slice tomatoes and fresh bread.
 Furthermore, it should be small enough to pack with other kitchen utensils.

 Unfortunately. such a knife is hard to find.
 Chef’s knives and butcher knives are too big.
 Pairing knives are too small and too thin.
-Hunting knives and survival knives are too thick.
+Hunting knives and survival knives have saber or scandi grinds that don’t slice well.
 And folding knives are too weak in the folding joint and could close up on your hand.
 A good camp kitchen knife should fall between these extremes.
 Here are a few knives on the web that would make good general purpose camp kitchen knives for less than $100.

 Best Camp Kitchen Knives - 2024